 3. Accessorise

 You may resemble a yeti, but there’s more!
-Invest in a warm weatherproof hat (you can even don a sexy balaclava) to control your temperature.
+Invest in a warm weatherproof hat (you can even don a balaclava) to control your temperature.
 Layer your socks and gloves with base and woolly layers on your feet, and gloves and mittens for hands.
-Take extras for if they get wet and use knee-high gaiters and googles for extreme weather.
+Take extras for if they get wet and use knee-high gaiters and goggles for extreme weather.

 4. Know your route